-This course will guide ABE students in assessing their skills, interests, and aptitudes in order to set goals for a successful transition into college and further training as well as improve their employability and job seeking skills.
+This course will guide Transitional Learning Programs students in assessing their skills and interests, in setting goals, and in identifying and accessing resources for a successful transition into college and further training as well as improve their employability and job seeking skills.
 S/P/U grading.
 Required preparation: assessment and orientation by ABE staff.
 (N)